AKarbas/akarbas.github.io/content/home/experience.md

   date_end = "2017-09-15"
   description = """
   - Developed a web search engine
-  - Set up, maintained, and wrote a document index/fetch wrapper for ElasticSearch
+  - Set up, maintained, and developed a document index/fetch wrapper for ElasticSearch
   """

 +++